-- The requirement to complete an alternate or additional assignment - Receiving no credit for an assignment or assignments - The requirement to retake a course (course failure) - Academic probation - Suspension from VDCI - Termination of enrollment from VDCI.
+- The requirement to complete an alternate or additional assignment - Receiving no credit for an assignment or assignments - The requirement to retake a course (course failure) - Academic probation - Suspension from VDCI - Termination of enrollment from VDCI

-VDCI's disclosure of illegal activity (such as copyright infringement or fraud) to the appropriate authorities not receive credit (a "zero") for that assignment.
+VDCI's disclosure of illegal activity (such as copyright infringement or fraud) to the appropriate authorities

+In most instances, a student who has willfully committed an act of academic dishonesty will not receive credit (a "zero") for that assignment.
 If the student fails the class due to that lack of credit, the student will need to retake the course.